picoCTF/ctf-primer/README.md

 # pico Primer for Competitors

 ## Overview

 This is a succinct textbook on solving cybersecurity challenges presented by traditional "Jeopardy-style" Capture-The-Flag (CTF) competitions.

 In the security CTF world, picoCTF is often cited as an excellent CTF for beginners.
-More than most of CTF's we tailor our problems to build on each other and ramp competitors up to more advanced security topics.
+More than most CTF's, we tailor our problems to build on each other and ramp competitors up to more advanced security topics.
 This has all been done through our annual CTF, but with this Primer, we slowly branch into education outside of the CTF format.